meauxdal/N64-AI-Test-ROM/README.md

 Because the AI uses a clock divider, sample rate targets are approximate.
 The actual values written to the AI_DACRATE and AI_BITRATE registers equal the corresponding values in the above table, minus 1.

-Edge case behavior is WIP.
-Edge Cases: Includes maximum negative DC (0x8001), Nyquist torture tests (alternating 0x7FFF/0x8001 every sample), and low-frequency clock stress.
+The second test may be expanded for additional edge case testing.
+Currently tests max negative DC (0x8001), Nyquist torture test (alternating 0x7FFF/0x8001 every sample), and a low-frequency clock stress.

 Evolved from earlier ROM generator scripts, currently available [here](https://www.mediafire.com/folder/wyso4tkwci9ln/N64-audio) along with samples, simpler test ROMs, and comparison images